mushroom4code/akimbo_dev/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 = If I stop using ShortPixel will my images remain optimized? =
     Absolutely!
-    Once optimized the images will remain optimized unless you explicitly choose to restore them.
+    Once optimized, the images will remain optimized unless you explicitly choose to restore them.
 But why would you do that? :-)

 = Do I have to pay monthly or one time? =
     We have both options available.